malasie/malasie/README.md

 </br>
 <h2> What am I working on now? </h2>
-<p> I'm learning Haskell right now and mostly working with Python and R. </br>
+<p> I'm mostly working with Python and R right now. </br>
-I'm studying about mechanical learning as well and trying to make use of it in my futrure projects. </br>
+I'm studying about machine learning as well and trying to make use of it in my futrure projects. </br>
 In my free time I'm trying to improve my knowledge and skills in data science and programming languages I've been learning before.</br>
 </br>
 Not connected with data science or programming, I started also two foreign language courses: German and Korean.  </p>